idukler/idukler/README.md

 ###

 ### SymStride
 An AI running coach that lives in your pocket.
+Using IMU sensor data from the devices you already own to give you feedback on your running form and tips to improve.

 **Tech Stack**: Frontend: JavaScript, React.
 Backend: Python, Flask.
-Devices: iPhone & Apple Watch IMUs sending data using the SensorLogger app over HTTP.
+Devices: iPhone & Apple Watch for IMU sensor data.

 <div align="center">